awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 }
 ```

-## Setting the default credit specification for the account<a name="burstable-performance-instance-set-default-credit-specification-for-account"></a>
+## Set the default credit specification for the account<a name="burstable-performance-instance-set-default-credit-specification-for-account"></a>

 You can set the default credit specification at the account level per AWS Region\.
 You specify the default credit specification per instance family \(for example, T2 or T3\)\.

 If you use the Launch Instance Wizard in the AWS Management Console to launch instances, the value you select for the credit specification overrides the account\-level default credit specification\.
 If you use the AWS CLI to launch instances, all new burstable performance instances in the account launch using the default credit option\.
 The credit specification for existing running or stopped instances is not affected\.

 The `modify-default-credit-specification` API is an asynchronous operation, which works at an AWS Region level and modifies the credit option for each Availability Zone\.
 All zones in a Region are updated within five minutes\.
 But if instances are launched during this operation, they might not get the new credit option until the zone is updated\.
 To verify whether the update has occurred, you can call `get-default-credit-specification` and check the default credit specification for updates\.
-For more information, see [Viewing the default credit specification](#burstable-performance-instances-get-default-credit-specification)\.
+For more information, see [View the default credit specification](#burstable-performance-instances-get-default-credit-specification)\.

 **Consideration**
 The default credit specification for an instance family can be modified only once in a rolling 5\-minute period, and up to four times in a rolling 24\-hour period\.